-Yet, both activities are proven antidotes in the fight against aging depression.
-Click Here To Read More
+Yet, both activities are proven remedies in the fight against aging depression.
+Aging and Depression Cures

 Effects of Not Enough Sleep:

-For optional health, we aging adults need about 7 – 9 hours of sleep nightly.
+For optimal health, we aging adults need about 7 – 9 hours of sleep nightly.

 I’ve always had problems sleeping.
 Partly related to having PTSD since my 20s.
 I’ve tried different pre-bed routines, to no avail. white noise, colored lights, and nature sounds only annoyed me.

 While I’ve yet to overcome my sleeping problems, I can tell you the effects of sleep deprivation: